-Boston College and Chestnut Hill Professional Review and Guide
+Boston College and Chestnut Hill Professional Guide

 "Boston is nothing if not a college town.
 With nearly 40 colleges and universities, academic campuses are easy to come by.
 But Boston College is unique for its wooded hills, pleasant reservoir, and glimpse of the Boston skyline.
 Founded in 1863 by the Society of Jesus, Boston College opened in 1864 with a mere three teachers and 22 students.